-[172] There is no obvious reason to draw distinctions between payments of money and other types of payments, particularly where even nominal amounts of money are sufficient to trigger the compensated use exclusion.
-However, some jurisdictions have made an exception for "the sharing of game, fish or other products of recreational use" and at least one state specifically excludes "non-monetary gifts less than one hundred dollars in value".
-Where legislation allows cash payments for the purpose of conserving land, services and contributions in kind for the same purpose may also be allowed.
+134 The 1979 Model Act proposed this exclusion.
+The proposed legislation provided that : "Charge' means an admission fee for permission to go upon the land, but does not include the sharing of game, fish or other products of recreational use; or benefits to (or arising from) the recreational use; or contributions in kind, services or cash made to the sound conservation of the land; or amounts paid as fees, rents, purchase least one state specifically excludes "non-monetary gifts less than one hundred dollars in value".135 Where legislation allows cash payments for the purpose of conserving land, services and contributions in kind for the same purpose may also be allowed.